-No time for an African safari or an Amazon adventure?
-Then take a walk on the wild side at this remarkable, and remarkably varied, attraction in L.A.’s Griffith Park.
-Explore tropical habitats at Rainforest of the Americas, and observe chimps in a natural setting of waterfalls, palm trees and rock formations in Chimpanzees of Mahale Mountains.
-World-renowned primatologist Jane Goodall praised the chimps’ habitat as one of the world’s outstanding zoo habitats.
+No time for an African safari or Amazon adventure?
+Then take a walk on the wild side at the remarkable—and remarkably varied—Los Angeles Zoo & Botanical Gardens in L.A.’s Griffith Park.
+Explore tropical habitats at Rainforest of the Americas, and observe chimps in a natural setting of waterfalls, palm trees, and rock formations in Chimpanzees of the Mahale Mountains.
+(World-renowned primatologist Jane Goodall praised the chimps’ digs as one of the world’s outstanding zoo habitats.)

-The L.A.
+The 133-acre L.A.
 Zoo is home to more than 1,100 animals, including 29 endangered species.
-Get close-up (but safe) looks at spectacular Sumatran tigers, deadly Komodo dragons and bright orange orang-utans.
+Get close-up (but safe) looks at spectacular Sumatran tigers, deadly Komodo dragons, and bright-orange orangutans.
 The zoo is also a horticultural paradise with more than 7,500 individual plants.
-And, as you will discover in the children friendly California Condor Rescue Zone, it has played a key role in bringing the iconic California condor back from the brink of extinction.
+And, as you’ll discover in the kid-friendly California Condor Rescue Zone, it has played a key role in bringing the iconic California condor back from the brink of extinction.

-Insider’s tip: Go nose-to-nose with a rhino at the zoo’s Indian Rhino Encounter.
+Insider tip: Go nose-to-nose with a mama hippo and her baby at the zoo’s Hippo Encounter.

 A secret gem along the Los Angeles County Coast, this expansive complex along the Long Beach waterfront showcases marine life from around the world.
 Banish the thought of little square tanks with plastic labels identifying puny schools fish.
 This aquarium joins the ranks of the world’s best, with enormous floor-to-ceiling windows letting you peer into entire underwater ecosystems.
 Step inside to walk beneath life-size whale models hung from the ceiling or to peer into the room-size, neon-bright coral reef exhibit, swirling with colourful fish.
 Exhibits continue outside, including a Magellanic penguin enclosure, where you can watch the comical birds swim underwater as well as waddle on land.
 Touch pools filled with tidal creatures let children get a closer look at native creatures living along the Southern California coast.